Related videos:

 Hantavirus is a rare but dangerous virus that is transmitted by rodents.

-The infected ship, operated by Oceanwide Expeditions, set sail from Argentina on April 1 with 88 passengers and 59 crew members, on a 46-day itinerary with stops in Antarctica and several remote islands in the South Atlantic.
+The infected ship, operated by Oceanwide Expeditions, set sail from Argentina on April 1 with 88 passengers and 59 crew members, on a 46-day itinerary with stops in Antarctica and several remote islands of the South Atlantic.

 The Centers for Disease Control and Prevention (CDC) in the United States also issued a reassuring message: "At this time, the risk to the American public is extremely low."